-Following the success of the inaugural event held in 2024 as part of the Girls with Game 50 Celebration, the “Maria Pepe Little League Baseball® Legacy Series: A Girls with Game Experience” is set to return to the home of the Little League Baseball World Series in Williamsport, Pennsylvania, on June 6-8, 2025.
+Following the success of the second annual event, the “Maria Pepe Little League Baseball® Legacy Series: A Girls with Game Experience”, an all-girls baseball weekend opportunity, is set to return to the home of the Little League Baseball World Series in Williamsport, Pennsylvania, on June 5-7, 2026.
+Applications are now open for girls interested in securing one of the limited spots for this year’s event.

-Similar to 2024, the event will once again be open for a total of 96 female baseball players (League Age 11-12, based on the Baseball Age Determination Date) who may submit an application between now and the deadline on March 1.
-Once the deadline has concluded and all submissions are received, Little League staff will evaluate the applications and identify the 96 candidates that will be selected to participate.
+The event will once again be open for a total of 96 female baseball players (League Age 11-12, based on the Baseball Age Determination Date).
+Applications will be accepted from January 26 through the March 1, 2026 deadline.
+Once the deadline has concluded, and all submissions are received, Little League staff will evaluate the applications and identify the 96 candidates that will be selected to participate.

-The weekend-long event will once kick off with an opening evaluation clinic on Friday, June 6, and following the clinic, the 96 registered players will be divided into eight teams for the weekend’s event.
-Teams will play a minimum of three games each over the course of the weekend, with games being held in both Howard J. Lamade and Volunteer Stadiums.
+Teams will play a minimum of three games each over the course of the weekend, with games being held in both Howard J. Lamade and Volunteer Stadiums (subject to change):

 Supporting Partners